awsdocs/aws-support-user-guide/doc_source/accessing-support.md

 # Access AWS Support<a name="accessing-support"></a>

+You must have permissions to access Support Center and to [create a support case](case-management.md#creating-a-support-case)\.

-You can access the Support Center by using the following options:
+You can use one of the following options to access Support Center:
 + Use the email address and password associated with your AWS account\.
+This identity is called the AWS account *root user*\.
-+ \(Recommended\) Use AWS Identity and Access Management \(IAM\)\.
++ Use AWS Identity and Access Management \(IAM\)\.

 If you have a Business or Enterprise Support plan, you can also use the [AWS Support API](Welcome.md) to access AWS Support and Trusted Advisor operations programmatically\.
 For more information, see the [AWS Support API Reference](https://docs.aws.amazon.com/awssupport/latest/APIReference/Welcome.html)\.

+**Note**
+If you can't sign in to Support Center, you can use the [Contact Us](http://aws.amazon.com/contact-us/) page instead\.
+You can use this page to get help with billing and account issues\.

 ## AWS account<a name="root-account"></a>